mpaldridge/mpaldridge.github.io/docs/_posts/2022-07-17-long-new-yorker.md

 <!-- **[The Trick of It](https://www.newyorker.com/magazine/1989/08/14/the-trick-of-it) by Michael Frayn** (1989, 29k words).
 Fiction.
 [Book of the same title](https://en.wikipedia.org/wiki/The_Trick_of_It). -->

 **[An American Soldier in Vietnam](https://www.newyorker.com/magazine/1988/06/20/an-american-soldier-in-vietnam-i-the-rooster-and-the-tiger) by Neil Sheehan** (1988, four parts, 80k words).
-On US Army Lt.
+On U.S. Army Lt.
 Col. John Paul Vann and the Vietnam war.
 Excerpted from the book ["A Bright Shining Lie"](https://en.wikipedia.org/wiki/A_Bright_Shining_Lie).

-## William Shawn editorship (1951–87)
+## William Shawn editorship from 1980 (1980–87)

 **[The Asbestos Industry on Trial](https://www.newyorker.com/magazine/1985/06/10/the-asbestos-industry-on-trial-i-a-failure-to-warn) by Paul Brodeur** (1985, four parts, 123k words) On the health dangers of asbestos and its legal ramifications.
 Book: "Outrageous Misconduct".